PhrogsHabitat/HabitatPlugin/userplugins/HabitatRain/README.md

 ## 🚀 Installation

 1. Download the plugin from the [GitHub repo](https://github.com/PhrogsHabitat/HabitatRain).
-2. Add it to your Vencord plugins folder.
+2. Drop the 'api' folder, and the 'userplugins' folder into your Vencord build folder.
 3. Restart Discord and enable the plugin in your settings.
 4. Customize it to your heart’s content. 💖